 The Council's Local Plan Core Strategy was adopted in December 2011.
-Following a focussed review of policies, an amended strategy was adopted in January 2015.
+Following a focussed review of some policies an amended strategy was adopted in January 2015.

 Chapter 3 describes the Thurrock Spatial Vision for 2026.
-Para 3.10 explains that regeneration and growth will be focussed into five geographical areas for regeneration, one of which is Grays.
+Para 3.10 explains that regeneration and growth will be focussed in five regeneration areas, one of which is Grays.